hyriver/pygeohydro/README.rst

     qobs = nwis.get_streamflow(stations, dates, mmd=True)
     plot.signatures(qobs)

+Now, let's get dams that are within this bounding box and have a maximum storage larger than 200 acre-feet.

+    nid = NID()
+    dams = nid.bygeom(bbox, "epsg:4326", sql_clause="MAX_STORAGE > 200")

 Moreover, we can get land use/land cove data using ``nlcd`` function, percentages of land cover types using ``cover_statistics``, and actual ET with ``ssebopeta_bygeom``: